Three Little Chickpeas

 The recipe uses canned chickpeas for convenience, quick cooking couscous, and the only chopping involved is the cucumber.
 The longest part of preparing this meal is waiting for the chickpeas to stew in the tomatoes.
 This dish is incredibly quick and easy.

-For more vegan chickpea recipes try vegetable orzo soup, tahini chickpea sweet potato bowl, or chickpea butternut squash curry.
+For more vegan chickpea recipes, try chickpea and tomato stew, vegetable orzo soup, tahini chickpea sweet potato bowl, or chickpea butternut squash curry.
+For more quick plant-based meals, try a zesty black bean quinoa bowl or vegan rice salad with chickpeas and broccoli.

 Recipe features